DBJ: more than 2 colors per row 2

 After duplicating the repeat and associated numbering using Numbers, these were some of my results.
 A pleasing surprise was that colors in the 2 color import need not be only black and white.
 That said, the pale green failed, the red did not, and the results from importing both the red/white and the black/white were identical.
 Another future time saver for me to keep in mind.

 If colors were assigned to each pair rows representing each color used, the white squares were read as an added color on import, and the only way to have those few blocks for the 4th color to show up in the visual representation in an imported repeat was to assign a 5 color separation, resulting in a scrambled pattern.
 Removing the few squares in color 4 will produce inaccurate separations for actual knitting of the given pattern whether imported to be rendered for 3 colors or 4.
 The black and white on the right is the “correct” match, leaving any prompts for use of shifting color changers to be tracked somehow by the knitter.
-Punchcard knitters may have the easiest knitting variable color sequences since cards may be visually marked up with colored pencils matching needed change locations and taking into account your eyes are a number of rows above the row being read by the card reader.
+Punchcard knitters may have the easiest knitting variable color sequences since cards may be visually marked up with colored pencils matching needed change locations and taking into account your eyes are several rows above the row being read by the card reader.
 This number depends on the machine’s brand and model.

 Some spreadsheets that may help with tracking row color changes or other regular actions on paper: 2018/04/tracking-rows-1.pdf

 I have been asked about the position of the slide lever being fixed in my dbj illustrations.
 I have found the alternate positions can be wild cards, would rather make adjustments in carriage settings if needed rather than let the factory settings do some of the work for me.
 If the settings are accidentally in the wrong place as multiple pieces are knit, or in knitting ribber bands for garment pieces, the gauge is changed if the alternate setting is not adjusted and kept constant, and that may not be noticed until the piece of knitting in question is completed, needing a restart.
-With 15-20 machines active in each studio class and lab session, out of habit, I tried to reduce as many variables as possible.
+With 15-20 machines active in each studio class and lab session, I tried to reduce as many variables as possible.

 A video resource on using img2knit for 3 colors per row knitting with blank color rows in the design by Tanya Cunningham, and a Ravelry thread on the topic